hdulay/jdbc-source-kafka/README.md

 ### Populate the configuration file

-Change the property values to use you own database.
+Change the property values in **config.properties** to use your own database.

 ```properties
 bootstrap-servers=localhost:9092